3 days / 20+ CE/CLE Hours

 "I would like to thank you for your willingness and hard work in putting on the Symposium.
 The knowledge you share is very valuable to me, and hopefully to those I support directly (the trustee) and indirectly (the disabled person).
 I am grateful."

-We have gathered a fantastic group of experts to speak at this year’s symposium who all have a deep knowledge and passion for Special Needs Trusts, Administration, Planning and the future well-being of those with disabilities.
+We have gathered a fantastic group of experts to speak at this year’s symposium who all have deep knowledge and passion for special needs planning, SNT administration, and advocacy for persons with disabilities.

 The speakers provide real-world experience in the latest strategies and knowledge to assist both experienced trustees and fiduciaries and those beginning their journey in this area of practice.

 National Director for The Academy of Special Needs Planners.
 Author of several books on Special Needs Trusts.